Updated: Oct 12, 2022

 Hello, Edumagicians.
 Welcome back to the EduMagic podcast.
 Today I have a great guest with us.
 Her name is Melinda Thomas, and she is the founder of New Teachers Connect.
 She's going to be sharing her story during our chat today.
 I also have a segment with Katy Gibson, the co-author of EduMagic Shine on a Guide for New Teachers.
 She will share a little about a tech tool called BitMoji.
 I think you have heard of it, and she will share how she uses it in her classroom.
 So stay tuned to hear more from Katy.
-But now, we have Melinda, sharing all about the new teachers' connect group and the power of connecting as a new educator.
+But now, we have Melinda sharing all about the new teachers' connect group and the power of connecting as a new educator.

 Melinda and I met a couple of weeks ago on social media, and she runs a community for new teachers.
 So if you're a new teacher this fall and just graduated in May, turn up the volume.
 We got tips and strategies.
-A fantastic resource just for you today.
+This a fantastic resource just for you today.
 Melinda, welcome to the show.

 What led you on the journey of education?